-- Fun account: for motivating luxury, vacation, parties, fun, etc. Sufficiently filled for: total of the planned expenses / vacation for the next 12 months has been reached
+- Fun account: for motivating luxury, vacation, parties, fun etc. Sufficiently filled for: Total of planned expenses / vacation for the next twelve months has been reached.

 What about debt?

-There are even people who run up debts at the lowest possible interest rates and use the money to earn a lot more elsewhere.
+There are even people who make professional use of this concept.
+You incur debts at the lowest possible interest rates and use the money to earn a lot more elsewhere.
 To be precise, this is one of the oldest concepts used by entrepreneurs.
 They call it investing.
-This has proven itself thousands of times over, especially when building a company.
+This has proven itself tens of thousands of times, especially when setting up a company.
 Many entrepreneurs with ingenious business ideas want or can only start money with other people.
 But be careful: just as many thousands of times people have gone bankrupt because they misjudged or overdone with this strategy.
 The higher the mountain of debt, the higher the risk of not being able to pay your interest and repayment burden in the event of unforeseen events.
 This is the classic risk / return ratio, which everyone should determine individually for themselves.
-If you are toying with the idea of going into debt on purpose, you should think twice about it, know what you are doing and keep an eye on your own account balances and cash flows.
+If you are toying with the idea of going into debt on purpose, you should think carefully, know what you are doing and keep an eye on your own account balances and cash flows.
 So buckle up.
-And if you feel safe in the driver’s seat, you can use it to give a lot more gas.
+And if you feel safe in the driver’s seat, you can use it to accelerate a lot.

 Cash flows – where to put the dough?

-The brave ones start investing earlier so that the whole thing results in a nice flow.
+The brave start investing earlier so that the whole thing results in a nice flow.
 It also makes it easier to build up knowledge and motivation can increase.
 If I first have to “work” for 20 years until I have paid off the last cent of my real estate loan and only then start investing, it can be quite demotivating.
-We have learned that it can take 20-30 years before we can make a living from our investments.
-First reduce debts and then start investing so quickly adds up to 40-50 years in total.
+We have learned that it can take a, two, maybe even three decades before we can make a living from our investments.
+First reduce debts and then start investing quickly adds up to 40-50 years in total.
 And if you start in your mid-30s, you will be finished with around 80 at some point.
 After all, the offspring will be happy about a rich fortune – provided they have learned to look after and keep it.

-Finally, the following can be said about the investments: At the beginning I would deal with a main investment until I have built up enough knowledge and security in the area that it runs more or less automatically.
+The following can finally be said about the investments: At the beginning I would deal with a single main investment until I have built up enough knowledge and security in the area that it runs more or less automatically.
 As soon as that is the case, you should concentrate on a second investment that is independent of the first and can then be built up in parallel.
 E.g. a property to rent as a supplement to a share portfolio.
 This spreads the risk and if one system is currently in a crisis, the other continues to generate steady returns.
 Two main pillars are good, three are better.
 Four or more are great.
-Of course, the latter only makes sense if the additional time required to familiarize yourself with, learn, build and manage is manageable.
+Of course, the latter only makes sense if the additional time required to familiarize yourself with, learn, set up and manage is manageable.